amd-jnovotny/rccl/docs/how-to/debugging-guide.rst

 To use the RCCL Replayer, follow these steps:

 #.
 Collect the per-rank logs from the RCCL run by adding the following environment variables.
-   This prevents any race conditions that might cause ranks to interupt the output from other ranks.
+   This prevents any race conditions that might cause ranks to interrupt the output from other ranks.

    .. code:: shell

       NCCL_DEBUG=INFO NCCL_DEBUG_SUBSYS=COLL NCCL_DEBUG_FILE=some_name_here.%h.%p.log

 #.
 Combine all the logs into a single file.
-This will become the input to the replayer.
+This will become the input to the RCCL Replayer.

    .. code:: shell